stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Divine/index.md

 # Divine Soul
 Sometimes the spark of magic that fuels a sorcerer comes from a divine source that glimmers within the soul.
 Having such a blessed soul is a sign that your innate magic might come from a distant but powerful familial connection to a divine being.
 Perhaps your ancestor was an angel, transformed into a mortal and sent to fight in a god’s name.
 Or your birth might align with an ancient prophecy, marking you as a servant of the gods or a chosen vessel of divine magic.

-A Divine Soul, with a natural magnetism, is seen as a threat by some religious hierarchies.
-As an outsider who commands sacred power, a Divine Soul can undermine an existing order by claiming a direct tie to the divine.
+A divine soul, with a natural magnetism, is seen as a threat by some religious hierarchies.
+As an outsider who commands sacred power, a divine soul can undermine an existing order by claiming a direct tie to the divine.

-In some cultures, only those who can claim the power of a Divine Soul may command religious power.
+In some cultures, only those who can claim the power of a divine soul may command religious power.
 In these lands, ecclesiastical positions are dominated by a few bloodlines and preserved over generations.

 ## Branch Features

 ### Bonus Spells
 You gain the following spells once you can cast spells of that level.
-Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.
+Once you gain a bonus spell, you always know it and it doesn’t count against the number of spells that you know.

 If you have a bonus spell that doesn’t appear on the mage spell list, that spell is nevertheless an mage spell for you.